lymphoidcell/lymphoidcell/README.md

 Full Stack Data and Machine Learning Engineer | Bioinformatics Graduate

----

-## About Me

-I work with data analytics, machine learning, and bioinformatics to solve real-world problems.
-My background in bioinformatics combined with skills in data science and web development allows me to build end-to-end solutions from data processing to deployment.

 **What I work with:**
 - Data Analytics and Visualization
 - Machine Learning and Deep Learning